zkmkarlsruhe/lidar/lidarconfig/README.md

 ## Using Floor Plans

 If you want to use a Floor Plan in the background of the Web UI, you need a pixel image of the floor plan as PNG image.
-A secoond floor plan image is used to simulate sensors during the planning phase.
+A second floor plan image is used to simulate sensors during the planning phase.

 See [BLUEPRINTS](doc/BLUEPRINTS.md) for more information.